victorfeitosa/phone-case-maker/README.md

 * Free SVG stickers
 * Lots of coffee

-## Images Attribution
+## Images Attribution 📷️
 * SVG Stickers - Summer set (<a href="http://www.freepik.com">Designed by rawpixel.com / Freepik</a>)
 * SVG Stickers - Cute set (<a href="http://www.freepik.com">Designed by Freepik</a>)
-* Backgorund Image Options - *No references were found, please inform if you own these images*
+* Backgorund Image Options - *No references were found, please inform if you own any of these images*

 ### Dependencies 🌋
 * Vue and all of its stack (VueX, Babel, Babel Polyfill, ES6 utils)